General Terms and Conditions for Bachelor’s study programme

 3.1.
 Cost models per time variant

 3.2.
-Programme fees for the program
+Programme fees for the programme

-The total costs for the chosen programme related to the agreed programme period are stated on page 1 of this contract and are payable in full regardless of the actual time spent in the programme upon successful completion of the programme within the agreed programme period or before, unless the contract is terminated prematurely without successful completion of the programme.
+The total costs for the chosen programme related to the agreed programme period are stated on page 1 of this contract and are payable in full regardless of the actual period time spent in the programme upon successful completion of the programme within the agreed programme period or before, unless the contract is terminated prematurely without successful completion of the programme.

 3.3.
 Method of payment and payment deadline

 The programme fees are to be paid monthly and are due in arrears at the end of each month.
 With an existing SEPA direct debit mandate or authorization to collect fees by credit card, the programme fees will be debited retrospectively at the end of each month.
 Otherwise, participants are obligated to transfer the programme fees to IU in arrears at the end of each month.
-Payment of programme fees shall be made for the first time after expiry of the withdrawal period.
+Programme fees shall be paid for the first time after expiry of the withdrawal period.
 The certificate fee is due upon submission of the application for the certificate.
 It must either be transferred by the student to the IU within ten days of the due date or, if a SEPA direct debit mandate or authorization to debit by credit card has been issued, it will be collected by IU.
 No certificate can be issued to the participant without full payment of the certificate fee.
 If the participant wishes to receive his:her certificate before the end of the agreed programme period and has provided the proof of performance required for the issuance of the certificate, the programme fees still outstanding until the contractually agreed end of the programme must be paid in full.
 Changes regarding the amount of the programme fees may result from discount promotions at the time of registration.

 4. Participant obligations

-4.1 Payment of programme fees
+4.1.
+Payment of programme fees

-If the participant has to repeat an examination due to attempted cheating or plagiarism, additional fees of EUR 300.00 will be charged for each examination to be repeated.
-Within 24 months after enrolling in the corresponding course, the participant must complete the corresponding examination as specified in the module handbook, or at least the first examination attempt.
-If the participant does not complete this examination or the first examination attempt within 24 months of enrolling in the course, all learning assessments completed up to that point are forfeited, with the result that they must be completed again within twelve months and the course must be re-enrolled for a fee.
+Within 24 months after enrolling in the corresponding course, the participant must complete the corresponding examination as specified in the module handbook, but at least the first examination attempt.
+If the participant does not complete this examination or the first examination attempt within 24 months of taking the course, all learning assessments completed up to that point are forfeited with the consequence that they must be completed again within twelve months and the course must be taken again at a charge.

-4.4 Checking using plagiarism software
+4.4.
+Checking using plagiarism software

 The participant is obliged to provide an electronic version of his:her examination paper in a format that can be electronically copied and read (e.g. DOC, DOCX, PDF, RTF) free of all personal data (without cover sheet, personal declarations, dedications, signature, etc.) to enable IU to check his:her examination paper using plagiarism software.
 The participant grants IU and third parties specifically commissioned by IU the right to use the examination paper for this purpose.

-4.5 Preservation of copyright
+4.5.
+Preservation of copyright

 All programme content and media are protected by copyright.
 Any use in cases other than those permitted by contract is not permitted and requires the prior written consent of the copyright holder.
 This applies in particular to making them publicly available via the Internet, copying them and passing them on to third parties.
 It is permitted to save and print out the programme content and media for personal purposes.

-4.6 Further obligations
+4.6.
+Further obligations

-4.7 Additional costs
+4.7.
+Additional costs

 For the implementation of some programmes, the purchase of certain technical equipment or other materials and/or participation in certain excursions by the participant is necessary.
 The purchase of this equipment and materials and costs for excursions are not included in the programme fees.
 The respective additional costs can be found on the IU website.